Ruebennase/EventStoreML/README.md

 **EventStoreML** (pronounced *EventStormel*) is a minimal, self-hosting markup language where **everything is an event** - even the schema definitions themselves.

-Every `.esml` file is an **event store that defines its own meaning over time**.
+Every `.esml` file is an **append-only event log that defines its own meaning over time**.

 Its core consists of exactly one must-understand event type, `core.TypeDeclared@1`, expressed in pure JSON Schema.
 All other types, schemas, and instances are declared, validated, and evolved through events.

 ---

+## Status: Experimental

+> EventStoreML is an active exploration.
+Its purpose is to test whether event-sourced systems can describe themselves purely through events.
+Feedback, discussion, and experiments > are welcome.
+The concepts and syntax may change as we evaluate practical viability.

+> EventStoreML is **not optimized for performance**.
+Its goal is to maximize **event-source-ness** - to express, store, and evolve everything as events, including schemas > themselves.
+It aims for clarity, lineage, and introspection first, not runtime efficiency.

+---

 ## Why EventStoreML

-EventStoreML is based on the Event Sourcing idea that *events define truth better than projected state does*.
+EventStoreML is based on the event sourcing idea that *events define systems better than current state does*.
 Instead of storing objects and their mutable state, we capture **facts** and their **schemas** as events.

 This has several advantages:

-* **Self-describing data** - every event log explains itself, without external schema files
+* **Self-describing data** - every event store explains itself, without external schema files
 * **Historical integrity** - schemas evolve through versioned declaration events, preserving lineage
 * **Bootstrap simplicity** - the entire system can be described using one built-in type
 * **Composable and reusable** - event types, structures, and meta information can be shared and referenced across projects